-To cope with communications difficulties in the event of an earthquake or other disaster, the authorities have designed a message bank where you can leave a message, or access messages left for you to help confirm the location and safety of effected people.
+To cope with communications difficulties in the event of an earthquake or other disaster, the authorities have designed a message bank where you can leave a message, or access messages left for you to help confirm the location and safety of affected people.

 NTT made a Disaster Message Dial 171 Service to be utilized from NTT public phones in such circumstances.
-This touch tone system offers only Japanese guidance, but this guide should help you use it.
+This touch-tone system offers only Japanese guidance, but this guide should help you use it.
 Keep the cheat sheet at the end of this section near your phone at home to assist you, just in case!

 How to Use the Disaster Emergency Message System

 To Leave a Message 171+1+ (052) XXX-XXXX